naganowl/postcss-squeaky-clean/README.md

-where `directoriesPath` points to a module which returns an array of strings denoting file directories to lint and `pathRoot` is a file path that's the top level directory of the code to be analyzed with `composeDir` being a comma delineated string of the directories that have stylesheets implementing CSS composition
+where `directoriesPath` points to a module which returns an array of strings denoting file directories to lint and `pathRoot` is a file path that's the top level directory of the code to be analyzed with `composeDir` being a comma delineated string of the directories that have stylesheets implementing CSS composition then `ext` can be used with a comma delineated string to specify the extensions for view files to scan for squeaky selectors